What is Electrochemical Deburring

 STAGE 5: The residual electrolyte is forced to enter the collection tank via the filter (F2).
 The electrolyte is once more fed to the supply tank from the collection tank.
 And the procedure is carried out once more.

-STAGE 6: The workpiece is removed and the power supply is turned off after the burr has been removed.
+STAGE 6: The workpiece is removed, and the power supply is turned off after the burr has been removed.

-BENEFITS OF ELECTROCHEMICAL DEBURRING
+BENEFITS AND DRAWBACKS OF ELECTROCHEMICAL DEBURRING

-- High equipment purchase price.
+High initial equipment purchase price. |

 USES FOR ELECTROCHEMICAL DEBURRING